adam-d-wojnarowski/Atlatl_Automation_Test/README.md

 # Atlatl_Automation_Test
 Coding Test done for Atlatl Software

-This test was completed using Python v 3.6.4, chromedriver v 2.38.552522, and Windows 10.
+This test was completed using Python v 3.6.4, chromedriver v 2.38.552522(for windows), and Windows 10.

 Before running the program